 Need to send e-invoices to governments, but don't know where to start?
 You're not alone.
 Many companies seem to struggle with the recently established Directive (2014/55 / EU) that states that all contracting authorities must receive and process electronic invoices.

 This means that, as of 2019, all government suppliers are obligated to send e-invoices to public entities.

 But what do you need?
 And where to start?
 We've noticed many struggles within this process.
-That's why we've dedicated an article to explaining this process.
+That's why we've dedicated an article to explain this process.

 1. Connecting to a Peppol Access Point

 The international Peppol network is an essential component of this mandatory e-invoicing Directive.
 Why?
-Because the Peppol network allows organizations to safely exchange business document, by using unique identification numbers that enable automatic recognition.
+Because the Peppol network allows organizations to safely exchange business documents, by using unique identification numbers that enable automatic recognition.

-This exchange method is extremely similar to communicating by phone or e-mail, where both parties possess unique ID's to be identified by.
+This exchange method is extremely similar to communicating by phone or e-mail, where both parties possess unique IDs to be identified.

 Due to Peppol's safety, the European Commission decided that all electronic invoices to government agencies and ministries must be sent over this network.